hip1310/QuizYourSelf/README.md

+# QuizYourSelf Project

+React-native app for creating and playing quizzes.
+This App is designed and built for Android platform.

+# Installation

+Download or clone the repository.
+Then type `npm install` in the root directory.
+This will install all the dependencies needed to run the program.

+# To Run the app

+type `npm start`
+This will have the app running on localhost:3000 Install `expo` app on your android phone
+Scan the QR code from console where the app is running

+# Create React Native App

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).